 A standard portland cement blend with specifications consistent with API Spec 10A will be designed with a minimum 1,000 psi compressive strength and a maximum liquid permeability of 0.1 mD.
-The properties of this cement blend will be consistent with the properties of Class G portland cement used in well construction, and the cement plug will provide an effective, long-term barrier to prevent migration of CO2 into and within the wellbore.
+The properties of this cement blend will be at least equivalent to the properties of Class G portland cement, and the cement plug will provide an effective, long-term barrier to prevent migration of CO2 into and within the wellbore.
 This cement is widely used in CO2-EOR wells and has been demonstrated to have properties that are not deleterious with CO2.

 The wells will have this cement placed as detailed in Table 5, and all portions of the wellbore that are not plugged with cement will be filled with sufficiently weighted abandonment mud.
 The cement will be set in plug segments per CTV's standard procedures.
-Note that ground level corresponds to 14' MD due to the depth reference to the kelly bushing 14' above ground level during drilling.